Trade to be focus of Australia, Indonesia talks

 11:52am: Prime Minister Julia Gillard says it is still possible that rescuers will find more survivors.

-"While the rescue effort is still under way, it appears that a number of people – presumed to be asylum-seekers – have lost their lives.
+"While the rescue effort is still under way, it appears that a number of people – presumed to be asylum-seekers – have lost their lives.11:24am: Here's video of the asylum seekers arriving on Christmas Island.

 "This accident again underscores the dangerous nature of these hazardous journeys, and the desperate and dangerous measures people will resort to when they are fleeing persecution in their home countries.